gregsarandi/EE250FinalP/README_EE250FinalProject_KamGreg.md

 DEMO VIDEO LINK:
     https://youtu.be/K6HgRhEh0H8
     Video should be 10:02 in length
+    If there are any issues with accessing the video or anything else, please contact Greg: sarandi@usc.edu

 The four images provided in this submission folder show the functionality of the project: